Analytical representation for amplitudes and differential cross section of pp elastic scattering at 13 TeV: Final Comments

 \section{Final Comments}

-Elastic scattering is described by one single complex function depending on two kinetic variables and it is natural to expect that investigations may lead to explicit and realistic (compatible with data and with any model independent information) expressions for both parts of this function.
-The present work presents explicitly real and imaginary amplitudes based on a QCD motivated model, and not just fits the observable $d\sigma/dt$.
-Besides, since the so-called impact parameter representation $(s,\vec{b})$ and its Fourier transform in $(s,\vec{q })$ space are both represented by simple analytical forms, we are able to observe unitarity and dispersion relation constraints, and discuss dynamical and geometric interpretations for the amplitudes.
+Elastic scattering is described by one single complex function depending on two kinetic variables and it is natural to expect that investigations may lead to explicit and hopefully realistic (compatible with data and with any model independent information) expressions for both parts of this function, as is attempted in the present work.
+Besides the $|t|$ amplitudes extracted from data in direct analytical form, the impact parameter representation is also explicitly given together with their eikonal representation, so that unitarity can be studied and controlled, in addition to providing physically intuitive images.
+We believe that the regularity in the energy dependence previously studied \cite{KFK_3} and reviewed in Sec. \ref{energy} adds reliability to our proposal.

-The regularity in the energy dependence \cite{KFK_3} adds reliability to our proposal.
-Characteristic features are the two zeros of the real part, and the single zero of the imaginary part, and this structure is reproduced by different models and frameworks.
-Since very precise representation of the data is obtained, the results suggest bridges between experiments and amplitudes that may serve as reference for microscopic dynamical models.
+Characteristic features of the disentanglement of the amplitudes here proposed are the two zeros of the real part, and the single zero of the imaginary part.
+Interesting support in this respect comes from the qualitative agreement of the real part in KFK with the prediction from Martin's Real Part Formula shown in Fig.\ref{Martin_figure}, with the zeros and the dominant positive real part for large $|t|$.
+Since very precise representation of the data is obtained in this work, the results suggest bridges between experiments and amplitudes that may serve as reference for other models.

 The interplay of the imaginary and real amplitudes at mid values of $|t|$ is responsible for the dip-bump structure of the differential cross section.
-We do not see indication for the existence of a structure with layers inside the proton.
 For large $|t|$ the perturbative term of the real part is dominant, while at small $|t|$ the imaginary non-perturbative term is stronger, occupying about 75 \% of the cross section.

-The amplitudes are treated as analytical forms valid for all $|t|$, describing all ranges with good accuracy.
-The deviation for a few points with large $|t|$ is common to other treatments, and doubt arises in the confidence on these points of the data, that have large error bars.
-In our treatment we fill the large $|t|$ with the connection to the range of three-gluon exchange, including 39 points of 27.4 GeV, producing $\chi2= 5.042 $ (with statistical error bars only) for 467 data points.

-The Yukawa-like behaviour for large $b$ of the profile function derived from the loop-loop interaction in the Stochastic Vacuum Model, that is incorporated in the input amplitudes in Eq. (\ref{Shape-b}), is present in recent treatment of the pp interaction through Wilson loop correlation functions \cite{Meggiolaro}.
+The Yukawa-like behaviour for large $b$ of the profile function derived from the loop-loop interaction in the Stochastic Vacuum Model, that is incorporated in the input amplitudes of KFK, is present in treatments of the pp interaction through Wilson loop correlation functions.